 Basic infection prevention and control practices reduce the risk of getting or spreading B. cepacia.
-These bacteria pose very little medical risks to healthy people.
-However, some people who have a serious illness such as cancer or acquired immunodeficiency syndrome (AIDS) may be at risk of an infection from these bacteria.
+These bacteria pose very little medical risk to healthy people.
+However, some people who have a serious illness, such as cancer or acquired immunodeficiency syndrome (AIDS), may be at risk of an infection from these bacteria.

 How B. cepacia complex species affect people with CF varies.
 Researchers do not yet know why some people with CF are more likely to get B. cepacia than others.

 In many people with CF, infection with B. cepacia may not worsen lung disease.
 In up to one-third of people infected with B. cepacia, the rate of lung function decline appears to be only slightly faster.
 However, for a smaller number of people, B. cepacia can cause a rapid decline in lung function and health.
 This can lead to more severe lung disease and maybe death.

 Among the different species of B. cepacia complex, some may be more harmful than others (for example, B. cenocepacia and B. dolosa).
 The Cystic Fibrosis Foundation is working with researchers to learn more about the B. cepacia complex and help identify new treatments.

 It is not always known how people with CF become infected with B. cepacia complex.
 Research has shown that people with CF can get B. cepacia from others who are infected with these bacteria.
 The germs spread either by direct contact, such as kissing, or indirectly from touching objects with the germs, such as doorknobs.
 This is known as cross-infection and can happen in social settings like events, gatherings or meetings.